daizutabi/mkapi/docs/examples/numpy_style.md

 ![mkapi](numpy_style.ExampleClass)
 ~~~

-creates the API documentation for the `ExampleClass` class.
+creates the documentation for the `ExampleClass` class.

 ![mkapi](numpy_style.ExampleClass)

 In this example, note that:

 * Type annotation using `typing` package (`List` and `Tuple` in this case) is converted into readable style.
 * Attributes section is inserted with type and description.
-These information is collected from inspection of `__init__()` function.
+These information is collected from `__init__()` function.
 * Bound methods (`message` in this case) have a METHOD prefix instead of a FUNCTION prefix.
 * If callable objects have neither Returns nor Yields, the type appears on the object definition line like type annotation.
-* Propertes are moved to the Attributes section with [RO] or [RW] that indicates whether the property is read-only or read-write.
+* Propertes are moved to the Attributes section with [RO] or [RW] suffix that indicates whether the property is read-only or read-write.
 * Methods section is newly created that displays a list of methods defined in this class.
 Note that it has a hyperlink to the definition.

 !!! note
-    Although you can write the docstring for class in the `__init__()` function, the attribute inspection only works when you write it as a class level docstring.
+    Although you can write the docstring for a class in the `__init__()` function, the attribute inspection only works when you write it as a class level docstring.

 ## Method

-You can select a method of class (or any other attribute that can have docstring) to generate API.
+You can select a method of class (or any other attribute that can have docstring) to generate the documentation.

 ~~~markdown
 ![mkapi](numpy_style.ExampleClass.message)
 ~~~

-creates the API documentation for the `message()` of `ExampleClass` class.
+creates the documentation for the `message()` of `ExampleClass` class.

 ![mkapi](numpy_style.ExampleClass.message)